codewheezy/codewheezy/README.md

-- 👋 Hi, I’m Uchenna
+- 👋 Hi, I’m Uchenna is a competent software developer with experience in JavaScript, Python, CSS and has developed both web applications and mobile applications.
+-
-- 👀 I’m interested in ...
+- 👀 I’m interested in Python - (Flask), Javascript frameworks - (React js / React Native / Angular), Database - (PostgreSQL, MongoDB, MySQL)
-- 🌱 I’m currently learning ...
+Test Tools (Postman, Jest & Enzyme, Karma & Jasmine)
+-
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on your project
-- 📫 How to reach me ...
+- 📫 How to reach me @uchennaibe95@gmail.com or uchennaibe20@gmail.com

 <!---
 codewheezy/codewheezy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.